Cody Dennison: Racing career

 In 2024, Dennison participated in pre-season testing for the ARCA Menards Series at Daytona International Speedway driving for Wayne Peterson Racing in the No. 06 Toyota.
 Several days after the test, it was revealed that Dennison would attempt to make his ARCA debut at Daytona, driving for Clubb Racing Inc. in the No. 86 Ford.
 He ultimately failed to qualify after setting the slowest time in both practice and qualifying.
 Several weeks later, it was revealed that Dennison would once again attempt to make his debut at Phoenix Raceway, this time driving for Wayne Peterson Racing in the No. 06 Toyota.
 After placing 35th in the lone practice session, he once again failed to qualify after setting the 35th quickest time.
 Several days later, it was revealed that Dennison will make his debut in the ARCA Menards Series East, driving for Peterson in the No. 06.
 After placing eleventh in the sole practice session, he went on to qualify twelfth and finish tenth in the race, albeit eight laps down to race winner Gio Ruggiero.
 Less than a month later, it was revealed that Dennison would drive the No. 01 Ford for Fast Track Racing at Talladega Superspeedway, where he finished in seventeenth place.
 He then finished twelfth in the combination race with the East Series at Dover Motor Speedway with WPR, and finished sixteenth in the following race at Kansas Speedway for Fast Track Racing.
 He then finished eleventh and tenth in the following East Series races at Nashville Fairgrounds Speedway and Flat Rock Speedway respectively before finishing thirteenth at Charlotte Motor Speedway whilst driving for Fast Track.

 On June 10, 2024, it was announced that Dennison would run the remainder of the ARCA season with CW Motorsports, driving the No. 93 Chevrolet, although he only ran at Iowa Speedway before returning back to Fast Track Racing.
-Dennison, despite driving for four different teams and not qualifying for two races, was able to finish the season seventh in the points standings with two Top 10s.
-Also in the ARCA East Series, Dennison finished sixth in the points standings with two Top 10s.
+Dennison, despite driving for four different teams and not qualifying for two races, was able to finish the season seventh in the points standings with two top-tens.
+Also in the ARCA East Series, Dennison finished sixth in the points standings with two top-tens.